pnnl/ExaGO/docs/web/README.ci_clusters.md

 srun -A exasgd -t 20:00 --gres=gpu:1 -p newell -n 2 --pty bash
 ```

-The <code>-A exasgd</code> indicates you are using the ExaSGD allocation, <code>-t
+The <code>-A exasgd</code> indicates you are using the ExaSGD allocation,
-20:00 </code> specifies that you are requesting 20 minutes for your interactive
+<code>-t 20:00 </code> specifies that you are requesting 20 minutes for your interactive
 session, <code>--gres=gpu:1</code> configures the GPUs, <code>-p newell</code> means
 that you are using the newell partition on SLURM, <code>-n 2</code> specifies the
 number of MPI tasks for this session that you are requesting and
 <code>--pty bash</code> means your interactive session will be using the bash shell.
-One or two tests are using two MPI task, so you sould select at least two tasks
+One or two tests are using more than one MPI task with a maximum of three tasks, so you
+sould select at least three tasks
 in the interactive shell.
 Using the newell partition guarantees that all your
 environment variables and binary files match up with the hardware you are running on.